 Ecwid – is an eCommerce plugin (not a website builder), which is integrated into a ready-made website to connect a web store to it.
 The plugin also makes it possible to launch and manage simple one-page standalone online stores, which will help present your products to the advantage.
-Millions of users across the globe give preference to this tool as it is really a worthy solution for website owners willing to sell on the web.
+BigCommerce, in its turn, is a specialized eCommerce website builder, which comes with a broad spectrum of niche features and tools.
+The software encompasses such parameters as simplicity, convenience and functionality.

 The interface and dashboard of the system are logically-structured and intuitive.
 To create a web store, you have to enter the domain name of your website, adjust the parameters and customize it.
 Even though, plugin integration implies code insertion, this is not a difficult task for most users, including those, who have never done that before.

-BigCommerce.
-The system is initially geared towards the development of eCommerce websites.
+BigCommerce is initially geared towards the development of eCommerce websites.
 Thus, its dashboard comes with niche-specific menu points and sections that simplify the task for newbies and web design experts.
 Its structure is similar to that you can see in other powerful eCommerce website builders like Shopify, for example.
 However, it’s not a problem to master it, although, this may take some time, especially if you are a beginner.
 All the sections and tools are on their places here and you will easily find them, if needed.

 As soon as you are done with the registration, you’ll get access to the dashboard, which is logical and understandable.
 The search filter option will help you find the information and tools you need.
 You’ll also be offered a tutorial on how to use the system and get the most out of its application.

 It’s difficult to call both systems easy-to-use, although, they are much simpler as compared to other renowned platforms.
 While Ecwid requires plugin integration and the knowledge of coding basics, BigCommerce comes with multiple settings.
 It takes time to explore the dashboard of both systems, but this is not too complicated for newbies and proficient web developers.

 Ecwid offers a handy Point of Sale (POS) software, which makes it possible to sell products both in online and offline modes.
 CSV file import/export feature ensures safe and easy product transfer for users, who decide to switch from/to Ecwid and don’t wish to bother about product list creation and updates.
 What’s interesting, the plugin does not lag behind contemporary website builders, which come with multilingual support.
 The system lets you choose between 50 languages to translate your web store based on your needs and location preferences.